 Using the straight edge of the trowel, spread a layer of thinset onto the tile (you can do the opposite and apply directly to the hearth).
 Set your tile.
 Continue working outward from the center toward the edges.
 Use spacers between the tiles to maintain even gaps for the grout.
 Thinset has a working time of about 30 minutes, so only cover a small area at a time.

-Repeat this process until complete, allow several hours for the tiles to set.
+Repeat this process until complete, and allow several hours for the tiles to set.

 Supplies for Grout